The Tolerance Induction Program® (TIP)

 Onboarding Process

-During the onboarding visit, we will validate the information from the Food Intake Questionnaire to ensure the accuracy of your child's food dosing strategy.
+During the onboarding visit, we will validate the information from the Food Intake Questionnaire to ensure the accuracy of your food dosing strategy.
 Additionally, we will address medical questions, particularly concerning medications that may impact treatment and any other medical conditions related to the lungs, GI tract, and skin.

 Food Intake Questionnaire